eemclaughlin/indieProject/DesignDocuments/projectPlan.md

 - [x] Create the landing page for the site (minus picture).
 - [ ] Find a main picture, edit, and add it to homepage
 - [ ] Implement/finalize suggested changes from Paula and from peer.
+- [ ] Removed the TOBEDELETED folder and its contents.

 ### Week 15
 - [ ] Continue to refine layout, CSS and HTML.